 - The flight on a foreign flag carrier is less than 3 hours total and utilizing a U.S. Flag carrier would double the travel time.

 - Traveler's ticket is code-shared to a U.S. Flag carrier.

 - The sponsoring agency does not have a Fly-America Policy (call ORS).

-U.S. Flag carries MUST be used even if:
+U.S. Flag carriers MUST be used even if:

-- Utilizing a foreign carrier results in a significant cost savings to the project.
+- Utilizing a foreign carrier results in significant cost savings to the project.